unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_true

-do not follow symlinks when checking for uid/gid in Tyrant mode
+``help``: do not follow symlinks when checking for uid/gid in Tyrant mode

 emperor-stats
 *************